Pylons/pyramid/docs/narr/viewconfig.rst

 A view configuration statement is made about information present in the :term:`context` resource and the :term:`request`.

-View configuration is performed in one of these ways:
+View configuration is performed in one of two ways:

 - by running a :term:`scan` against application source code which has a :class:`pyramid.view.view_config` decorator attached to a Python object as